 Sometimes using a small rental company is unavoidable and often, the experience of using them can be completely fine.
 However, there are absolutely those companies that use a fleet of cars that appear as though they should have been taken to a junkyard and scrapped for parts 10+ years ago.

 Unfortunately, some Mexico car rental companies do indeed have a history of incidents.
 For instance, someone rents a car, the car breaks down, the rental provider has to come and collect the tourist, and the car simply goes back into the store.

 The customers of these companies are tourists and therefore they do not offer much repeat business.
 So, some companies try to get away with continually renting out the same defunct cars repeatedly.
 This is why it is important to check past reviews.

 Think carefully about your pickup and drop off locations

-One way rentals can be much more expensive than renting a car in Mexico where you are going to return your car to the original pick-up point.
-So, if you are planning an itinerary with the view to drive your rental car from one point to the other, be sure that you are informed about the cost of doing so.
+One-way rentals can be much more expensive than renting a car in Mexico where you are going to return your car to the original pick-up point.
+So, if you are planning an itinerary with the view to driving your rental car from one point to the other, be sure that you are informed about the cost of doing so.

 Can you drive Mexico rental cars into the USA and vice versa?

 Most Mexican car rental companies do not allow you to drive their vehicles into the USA.
 There may be exceptions, but this is certainly not commonplace.

 If this is something you want to do, you can contact the rental company before arriving in Mexico and double-check.
 However, you are likely to be stopped at the Mexican border if you try to drive into the United States with a Mexican vehicle.